jonathan-r-jones/Outer-Banks-2021/index.md

 ![](OBX-Love.jpg)

+I don't know about you, but I don't see my friends or family nearly enough.
+So this beach house idea is just an effort to get just a little more friends and family into our lives.

+Nags Head is the center of the action in the Outer Banks (OBX).
+So the plan is to rent a beach house there.
+If there is a lot of interest we can rent a bigger house or perhaps even more than one house.

-I would love for you to join me in the Outer Banks of North Carolina, a place I have visited and loved many a summer.
+Well I would love for you to join me in the Outer Banks of North Carolina, a place I have visited and loved many a summer.

 If you are unfamiliar with the amazing Outer Banks, you can find more information [here](https://en.wikipedia.org/wiki/Outer_Banks).